Lab Leak: Could Smallpox Come Back?

 That might explain why Janet was placing so many orders in the last week of July, just before everyone went on their summer holidays.

-And what if, a few days later, Janet had gone around the building delivering to her colleagues the supplies she'd got for them?
+And what if a few days later, Janet had gone around the building delivering to her colleagues the supplies she'd got for them?

-What if she'd popped into the outer lab just for a moment to drop off a roll of film.
+What if she'd popped into the outer lab just for a moment to drop off a roll of film?

-When there were virus particles in the air or on a surface she happened to touch?
+What if this year she'd chosen just the wrong moment when there were virus particles in the air or on a surface she happened to touch?

 It's only a rumor, just one more competing story.